-If you’re about to apply for credit you are often advised to check your credit score, as it can make a huge difference to the success of your application.
+If you’re about to apply for credit, you are often advised to check your credit score, as it can make a massive difference to the success of your application.
 What exactly is a credit score?
-How is it worked out and are there any ways you can improve it?
+How is it worked out, and are there any ways you can improve it?

 A credit score is a tool that lenders refer to whenever someone makes an application for credit, such as a credit card, a loan or a mortgage.
-It’s a three-digit number that’s largely based on your credit history, and reflects your previous experience of credit.
-Did you pay it back as agreed or did you default?
+It’s a three-digit number that’s based mainly on your credit history and reflects your previous experience of credit.
+For example, did you pay it back as agreed, or did you default?
 Lenders use this information to show them the level of risk you pose should they choose to lend to you.

 The higher your credit rating, the greater your chances of having your application approved.
 People with higher credit scores are seen as less of a risk, as their score reflects that they’ve successfully managed credit in the past.
 A higher credit score can also give you access to the most competitive rates.

 Every lender uses different methods to assess your credit score.
 So if you don’t meet the criteria for one lender, that doesn’t mean that all lenders will automatically reject you.

 Each lender will weigh up risk against the chance to make a responsible profit.
 For some lenders, that profit will be incremental and built over a long relationship with the customer.
 For instance, many people will stay with the same bank for their current account, credit card and mortgage.
 Someone with a high credit rating is valuable to this kind of lender, so the deals they will offer will be competitive.

 For other lenders, it’s less about the long-term relationship and more about making a more significant profit on a particular loan.
 These lenders may specialise in lending to people whose credit history is less than perfect, as their options may be reduced, and they may not have access to more competitive rates.